nielsdoorn/nielsdoorn.github.io/index.md

 ## Publications

-This is a list of my publications:
+This is a list of my publications.
+You can click on the links to access the PDF's.
+You can find a Bibtex file with all references in [mypublications.bib](mypublications.bib).

 <bibtex src="mypublications.bib"></bibtex>